 North Stradbroke Island

-Straddie understands your need for mod-cons and a touch of luxe (even when you're trying out island life for size), so you can now glamp on North Stradbroke Island.
+Straddie understands your need for mod-cons and a touch of luxe (even when you're trying out island life for size), so you can now glamp on Queensland's North Stradbroke Island.
 Adder Rock Camping Ground are the legends who've set up a glamping quarter, complete with teepee-esque tents and potted plants.
 There are 10 glamping tents in total all nestled amongst a gorgeous tea tree grove, consisting of fully made-up beds (either twin or double), a bamboo table and deck chairs—even wi-fi—and all the perks of luxury—without the price tag.
 Oh and don’t forget you can always step outside your front door to enjoy the calming splash of the ocean during the day and all the stars you forgot existed at night-time.
 Sound like the best night's sleep ever, right?
 We think so.

 If it's absolute wilderness you're chasing, halt your search now because Elanda Point is the place for you.
 Located three hours from Brisbane and surrounded by 65 acres of natural bushland, don't be surprised when a mob of kangaroos rocks up for a morning cuppa Joe at your glampsite.
 Take a break in one of the modest Wilderness tents with shared restroom facilities, or hold out till April when the Paperbark tents are due to launch.
 Ensuite bathroom, private deck, continental breakfast—need we say more?
 Sometimes we all need a little temptation, by means of luxury, to enjoy the great outdoors, and when there's a complimentary shuttle to main-hub Noosa in the works, you know you gotta add Habitat to your weekender bucket list.